causaly/zod-validation-error/README.md

 }
 ```

-### CommonJS Support
+### Does `zod-validation-error` support CommonJS

-`zod-validation-error` supports CommonJS out-of-the-box.
-All you need to do is import it using `require`, as you would with any other node module.
+Yes, `zod-validation-error` supports CommonJS out-of-the-box.
+All you need to do is import it using `require`.

 #### Example